 Through my participation in BYPP, I was also able to learn and reinforce some crucial skills to be successful in any environment.
 From the teachings of Susanne Pavlyuk, the program coordinator, I was able to learn facilitation skills and I was given the opportunity to practice these newly learned skills in a couple of our meetings.
 Also, being in BYPP taught me how to handle responsibility and gave me a basic yet important skillset to succeed in any working environment.
 The skills I learned included shaking hands while greeting someone, being an active and collaborative member of a discussion, responding to important emails promptly, how to take notes in a meeting, etc. All of these are very basic skills, but important skills nevertheless.
 BYPP provided me with the opportunity to practice, and in some cases, develop these skills.

 If I had to sum up my BYPP experience in a couple of words … I could not do so, because there are no two words that can express what I have gained from this program.
 In the past two years, I have become more informed about our community and environment, I have learned critical skills to succeed in any work environment, I have had the honor to work among great people, and I have done this all while participating in philanthropy, by helping our environment and those in our community who are less fortunate than myself.
 It’s a win-win-win-win situation.
 Plus, helping others makes one feel good.
-For any high schoolers who happen upon this blog, and are reading these words, I have one thing to tell you: apply for this program.
+For any high schoolers who happen upon this blog, and are reading these words, I have one thing to tell you: apply for this program next year.
+The application period for this year has just ended.
 You will have a blast while helping others and our environment and learning about philanthropy.
 Plus, there are snacks at the meetings 🙂